As part of the I-405 Improvement Project, crews shifted traffic to the first reconstructed half of the new Magnolia Street bridge on Monday, March 30.

 The Magnolia Street bridge, which straddles the cities of Fountain Valley, Huntington Beach and Westminster, is being demolished and reconstructed in two stages, one half at a time, allowing it to remain open to traffic in both directions during construction.

 It is one of 18 bridges to be built, widened or replaced as part of the I-405 Improvement Project, which will speed up travel times on I-405 between Costa Mesa and the Los Angeles County line, an area traveled by more than 370,000 vehicles a day.

-The new portion of the Magnolia Street bridge will be the first to open among the project’s two-stage bridges.
-The Slater Avenue bridge, which was fully demolished and reconstructed in one go, was the first reconstructed bridge to open to traffic in August.
+The new portion of the Magnolia Street bridge will be is the first to open among the project’s two-stage bridges.
+The Slater Avenue bridge, which was fully demolished and reconstructed in one stage, was the first reconstructed bridge to open to traffic in August.